justincasher/justincasher.github.io/articles/Ramanujan-Conjecture/Ramanujan-Conjecture.md

 H_p(z) = \det(1-FX; \, {_1^{10}} W_{\ell}),
 $$

 and hence the roots of $ H_p $ are the eigenvalues of this action.
-Our result will then follow from the Riemann hypothesis of the Weil conjectures.
+Our result will then follow from Deligne's second paper on the Weil conjectures.